benplummer/calendarful/README.md

 # Usage

 With an Event model and Event Registry set up, you just need to instantiate the Event Registry and Calendar and populate the Calendar.

+The `populate` method takes in the Event Registry, the date range that the Calendar should cover (from and to date) and a limit if there is a maximum limit on the amount of events you want back.

 ```php
 $eventsRegistry = new EventRegistry();

 $calendar = Plummer\Calendarful\Calendar\Calendar::create()
 			    ->populate($eventsRegistry, new \DateTime('2014-04-01'), new \DateTime('2014-04-30'));
 ```

 The default Calendar uses an ArrayIterator so now we can access the events like so:

 ```php
 foreach($calendar as $event) {
     // Use event as necessary...
 }
 ```

 ## Recurring Events